Download PDF version of Health assessments - Fact sheet (313 KB,PDF)

 The health assessment is conducted by an experienced and appropriately qualified, independent medical practitioner or psychologist who is not a member of the National Board.
 The consultation is booked by AHPRA staff and the practitioner or student is advised of the appointment time and place.

 Both the practitioner and health assessor are asked whether any conflict of interest exists which would preclude the assessor from carrying out the assessment.
-The Board pays for the assessment and the assessor writes a report for the Board.
+The assessor writes a report for the Board.

 The practitioner or student who was assessed is given a copy of the report unless the report contains information that may be prejudicial to their health or wellbeing.
 In this case it is given to a medical practitioner or psychologist nominated by the practitioner or student.
 The medical practitioner or psychologist will then decide when it is appropriate to discuss the report with the practitioner or student.